 Waterfall cardigans are having a moment

-The fabric is key for a slim look
+The fabric is one key for a slim look

 One of the trend items I bought this fall is this waterfall cardigan.
 When buying a waterfall cardigan look for thin material and a small color, i.e. not too much fabric in the front.
 This is especially important when you are petite.
 You don’t want the cardigan to overwhelm your frame.When buying a waterfall cardigan, make sure you get your proportions right. #dress4success Click To Tweet